david-wolgemuth/genesis/SPEC.md

 The simulation does not switch modes.
 There are no coded eras.
 But the *character* of the simulation changes as complexity increases:

 **Early** — lots of free elements, bonding events are the main activity.
-Visualizations show fizzy chemical activity.
+The viewer shows fizzy chemical activity.
 Hot spots near energy sources.

 **Middle** — stable composites persist.
 Some catalyze reactions.
 Autocatalytic networks may appear.
-Visualizations show pulsing rhythmic patterns where chemical loops sustain themselves.
+The viewer shows pulsing rhythmic patterns where chemical loops sustain themselves.

 **Late** — self-replicating agents spread exponentially, consume free elements, compete.
 Variation and selection begin.
-Visualizations show spreading waves, territorial boundaries, population dynamics.
+The viewer shows spreading waves, territorial boundaries, population dynamics.

 **Mature** — complex agents with membranes, internal structure, metabolism, motility.
-Visualizations show distinct creatures moving across terrain.
+The viewer shows distinct creatures moving across terrain.
 Ecosystem dynamics emerge.

-The renderer, curator, and narrator all adapt to what's actually happening — they don't check an era flag.
-The curator looks for transitions (first stable bond, first autocatalyst, first replicator, first motile agent) and highlights them.
+The curator and narrator adapt to what's actually happening — they don't check an era flag.
+The curator looks for transitions (first stable bond, first autocatalyst, first replicator, first motile agent) and encodes them as camera keyframes.
+The viewer's visual character changes naturally because the underlying data changes — not because anyone switches a rendering mode.

 ---